stefadb/CINEFLIX/README.md

 to actually start the web app locally on your computer.

-- Open your browser and type [this](http://localhost:5173) to open the web app
+- Open your browser and go to [this](http://localhost:5173) URL to open the web app

 - That's it.
 Enjoy :-)